SAEON/national-climate-change-response-database/README.md

 ## Deploy via the released executable

-Binary executables are built automatically for Windows, Max, and Linux every time a tag is added to the repository.
+Binary executables are built automatically for Windows, Mac, and Linux every time a tag is added to the repository.
 Download the latest version of the built application from [the releases page](https://github.com/SAEON/national-climate-change-systems/releases), and start the executable from a terminal window (this is preferable to double clicking the executable, as you will see logs when the application exits).

 ### Build an executable from the source code